deniz-oezdemir/Born2beRoot/README.md

 * Cancel - as erasing of data is not required
 * Set  partition password (MyFirstVM@42)
 * Finish partitioning and write changes to disk
+> Logical Volume Manager (LVM) is a system for managing logical volumes or filesystems that reside on a hard drive or storage array.
+It provides a layer of abstraction between the operating system and the physical storage devices.
+LVM allows you to create, resize, move, and manage storage volumes dynamically, without the need to shut down the system.

 ## Configuring the package manager
 * Scan extra installation media?
 No